 Where possible, we like to offer a range of accommodation for each stop of your trip, chosen by our specialists as some of their favorite places to stay.
 To help you make the right choice, we give each property a rating based on its facilities and service, but we also look for hotels with distinct character or a location that can’t be bettered.

 Originally opened in 1925 under the name of Hotel Santa Rosa, El Albergue is an historic hotel located in the Ollantaytambo train station, with views over the lush gardens and mountains beyond.

 A friendly and affordable hotel with a very convenient location in the Sacred Valley, close to the train station and the impressive Inca site of Ollantaytambo.

-One of our favourite hotels in the Sacred Valley, the hotel fits perfectly into the surroundings of the valley and offers a comfortable retreat after a day's activities
+One of our favorite hotels in the Sacred Valley, the hotel fits perfectly into the surroundings of the valley and offers a comfortable retreat after a day's activities.

 The Tambo del Inca Luxury Collection Hotel is located about 10 minutes outside the town of Urubamba in the heart of the Sacred Valley on the banks of the Urubamba River.